tsmithv11/yarn-with-finding/README.md

-# js-integration-tests
+# yarn-integration-tests

-This repo is used for JS integration testing.
+This repo is used for yarn integration testing.